 BREAKING NEWS — MARKET SPECULATION & THE STATE OF THE ECONOMY

-- The November 2022 Unemployment Rate and the Labor Force Participation Rate was 3.7% and 62.2%, respectively.
+- Labor Force Participation is still very low with a rate of 62.4% in January.
 Sahm’s Rule holds that a recession occurs whenever the three-month moving average of the unemployment rate rises 0.5% over its minimum rate from the previous 12 months.
-Currently, we are at 0.2%.
-Watch for changes as we move into 2023.
+Watch for changes as we progress during 2023.

 ABOUT THE AUTHOR